Available On

 PROLOGUE

-“Most surgeons in this country, no longer do the radical mastectomy, the removal of the breast and the underlying pectoral muscle.
-Unnecessarily mutilating, it is thought.”
 It was March 18, 1985.
-The not quite 50 year-old Phil Donahue propped his leg up on the edge of the stage, a casual, yet purposeful pose he had perfected in hosting The Donahue Show for nearly two decades.
+Phil Donahue, not quite fifty years old, propped his leg up on the edge of the stage, a casual yet purposeful pose he had perfected in hosting The Donahue Show for nearly two decades.

 “Now, the modified radical is used most often,” Donahue continued.
 “And now steps forward another very important study suggesting the lumpectomy might be enough for many, many women.
 Think of the consequences of this!”
 He paused dramatically.